1999–2000 FIS Ski Flying World Cup

 The 1999/00 FIS Ski Flying World Cup was the 10th official World Cup season in ski flying awarded with small crystal globe as the subdiscipline of FIS Ski Jumping World Cup.
 First ski flying team event in history was held this season in Planica.

+Map of World Cup hosts

+World records

+List of world record distances achieved within this World Cup season.